yogeshmpandey/yogeshmpandey.github.io/_posts/2015-08-20-Happy_birthday.md

 ---
 <img src="/images/prashant/2.jpg" alt="">

-Today i would have been celebrating my brother's 22nd birthday.
+Today we would have been celebrating my brother's 22nd birthday.
 I want to write so many things, all those beautiful memories of our childhood that morphed into what i am today.
-But i suppose this is not a platform to do so.
-This will go in the diary.
+But i suppose this is not a platform to do so. would silence them in the diary.

 However and excerpt :-